AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

+.. _tu-refined_depends_aspects-08:

-#.
-If a subprogram has a Refined_Depends aspect it is used in the analysis of
-   the subprogram body rather than its Depends aspect.
+8. If a subprogram has a Refined_Depends aspect it is used in the analysis of the subprogram body rather than its Depends aspect.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 7.2.6 VR Refined_Depends aspect is used in the analysis of the subprogram body instead of Depends aspect
+      :Trace Unit: FA 7.2.5 VR Refined_Depends aspect is used in the analysis of the subprogram body instead of Depends aspect

+.. _tu-refined_depends_aspects-09:

-#.
-The verification rules given for :ref:`depends-aspects` also apply.
+9. The verification rules given for :ref:`depends-aspects` also apply.

+.. _etu-refined_depends_aspects-vr:

 .. _package_hierarchy: